Home Spotlight How To Negotiate Your Salary After a Job Offer

 Start by expressing your thanks for their cooperation and willingness to find common ground.
 Recognize their flexibility and commitment to meeting your needs, which sets a positive tone for your future working relationship.

-Here’s a template you can follow:
+Here’s an example script you can follow:

 Dear [Hiring Manager’s Name or HR Representative’s Name],